nikhil0165/two_plates_mgrf/README.md

 # two_plates_mgrf
-Code for solving modified Gaussian renormalized fluctutation theory for two charged plate system
+Code for solving modified Gaussian renormalized fluctuation theory for a system of two charged plates immersed in a salt solution